sitedata/feditext/README.md

 See the [contribution guidelines](https://github.com/metabolist/metatext/blob/main/CONTRIBUTING.md).

-Note that capacity for reviewing pull requests is currently very limited.
-For now, please limit the scope of proposed changes to fixing bugs and not added features, settings, or behavior, thanks.
-If you are interested in doing a larger scope change, please propose it via email at info@metabolist.org first.

 ## Building

 To build Metatext:

-- Clone the repository (`git clone https://github.com/metabolist/metatext.git`)
+- Clone the repository (`git clone https://github.com/bdube/metatext.git`)
-- Open `Metatext.xcodeproj` in Xcode
+- Open `Feditext.xcodeproj` in Xcode
-- Select the top-level "Metatext" item in Xcode and change the team in each target's "Signing & Capabilities" settings to your own
+- Select the top-level "Feditext" item in Xcode and change the team in each target's "Signing & Capabilities" settings to your own

 All dependencies are managed using [Swift Package Manager](https://swift.org/package-manager) and will automatically be installed by Xcode.

 ### Push Notifications

 Push notifications will not work in development builds of Metatext unless you host your own instance of [metatext-apns](https://github.com/metabolist/metatext-apns) and change the `pushSubscriptionEndpointURL` constants in [IdentityService.swift](https://github.com/metabolist/metatext/blob/main/ServiceLayer/Sources/ServiceLayer/Services/IdentityService.swift) to its URL.

+There is an issue to track this bdube/metatext#15.

 ## Architecture